strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 MirrorMaker takes messages from a source Kafka cluster and writes them to a target Kafka cluster, which makes it a very useful tool for those wanting to ensure the availability and consistency of their enterprise data.
 And who doesn't?
-Typical scenarios where you might consider MirrorMaker are for disaster recovery and increased throughput.
+Typical scenarios where you might consider MirrorMaker are for disaster recovery and data aggregation.

 With the release of Strimzi 0.17, things become a little more interesting with the introduction of support for MirrorMaker 2.0.
 MirrorMaker 2.0 represents a significant shift in the way you synchronize data between replicated Kafka clusters,